 Due to my husband's expensive prescription drugs, we also had to delay making needed updates to make our home more comfortable to live in, and sometimes had to make difficult decisions about purchasing basic essentials, like groceries.
 At one point, we even reached out to family members about setting up a GoFundMe page because of the strain on our finances.
-It was only because of a friend's generosity and our pension funds that we didn't go into debt - and we went through \$60,000 of pension money.
+It was only because of a friend's generosity and our pension funds that we didn't go into debt - and we went through \$60,000 of pension money (the last payment was received in March of this year?)